Captive orcas: Loro Parque

 Loro Parque (Spanish for "parrot park") is a zoo located on the outskirts of Puerto de la Cruz on Tenerife, Spain.
 The park has the world's largest indoor penguin exhibition, the longest shark tunnel in Europe, and is one of only two parks in Europe to house orcas.

-In February 2006, Loro Parque received four young orcas; two males, Keto (1995–2024) and Tekoa (born in 2000), and two females, Kohana (2002–2022) and Skyla (2004–2021) on loan from SeaWorld.
+In February 2006, Loro Parque received four young orcas; two males, Keto (1995–2024) and Tekoa (born 2000), and two females, Kohana (2002–2022) and Skyla (2004–2021) on loan from SeaWorld.
 Sea World sent its own professionals, including trainers, curators & veterinarians, to supplement the staff at Loro Parque.
 In 2004 and 2005, before the orcas were brought to Loro Parque, eight animal trainers from the park were sent to Sea World parks in Texas and Florida for training.
 However, only half of these trainers are currently employed in Orca Ocean, Loro Parque's facility for the orcas.
 None of the subsequent employees hired have been sent to Sea World parks for training.
-On December 24, 2009, orca trainer Alexis Martinez, age 29, was killed during a Christmas show when he was attacked by Keto, which resulted in his drowning.
+On December 24, 2009, orca trainer Alexis Martinez, aged 29, was killed during a Christmas show when he was attacked by Keto, which resulted in his drowning.
 He had worked at Loro Parque since 2004.
 From this date the trainers no longer enter the water with the orcas during live shows.
 In December 2017, SeaWorld announced that the orcas they had loaned to Loro Parque now belonged to the Spanish amusement park.

 Male orca Adán, the inbred son of Kohana and Keto, and female orca Morgan also live at Loro Parque.
 Morgan was rescued in 2010 and arrived at the facility in 2011, while Adán was born there in 2010.
 Adán's sister, Victoria (Vicky), was born in 2012, but died in 2013.
 In 2018, Morgan gave birth to her first calf, female orca Ula.
-Skyla died on March 11, 2021, Ula died on August 10, 2021, Kohana died on September 14, 2022, and Keto died on November 22, 2024.A new orca name Teno, was born March 31, 2025 and its Morgans son.
+Skyla died on March 11, 2021, Ula died on August 10, 2021, Kohana died on September 14, 2022, and Keto died on November 22, 2024.
+A new orca named Teno was born March 31, 2025, and it's Morgan's son.

-Mundo Marino

-Mundo Marino, located south of Buenos Aires in the coastal town of San Clemente del Tuyú, Argentina, is the largest aquarium in South America.
-Mundo Marino is home to one male orca, Kshamenk, who stranded or was force-stranded in 1992.
-Kshamenk is estimated to have been around 4 1/2 years old when he arrived.